-Afghanistan National Security Forces include: ANA, which reports to the Ministry of Defence and is formally incorporated into the armed forces of Afghanistan; and forces under the authority of the Ministry of Interior which include: Afghan Local Police, which are considered a de facto part of the armed forces because of their function and do not http://www.un.org/events/smallarms2006/pdf/international instrument.pdf.
+Afghanistan National Security Forces include: ANA, which reports to the Ministry of Defence and is formally incorporated into the armed forces of Afghanistan; and forces under the authority of the Ministry of Interior which include: Afghan Local Police, which are considered a de facto part of the armed forces because of their function and do not have the legal protection afforded to civilians; and ANP, ANCOP and ABP, which are law enforcement agencies not formally incorporated into the armed forces of Afghanistan and report to the Ministry of Interior.
+Members of law enforcement agencies lose their protection as civilians when they function as part of the armed forces or directly participate in hostilities.
+For members of police units which never have combat functions, the use of force in self-defence is not considered to result in a loss of protection as a civilian.